Skip to main content

 2. Azure Monitor streams the logs to a logs event hub and metrics to a metrics event hub.

-3. On receipt of data from Azure Monitor, an event hub triggers its Azure function to send the data onto an HTTP source on a hosted collector in the Sumo cloud.
+3. In case of metrics data flow pipeline, on receipt of data from Azure Monitor, an event hub with metrics data triggers an Azure function to send the metrics data onto an HTTP source configured on a hosted collector in the Sumo cloud.

 Pipeline components

-The Azure-Sumo pipelines for Azure log and metric collection use event hubs and Sumo-provided Azure functions to get monitoring data from Azure Monitor to Sumo.
+The Azure-Sumo pipelines for Azure log and metric collection use event hubs, Sumo-provided Azure functions, Sumo-hosted Event Hub consumers to get monitoring data from Azure Monitor to Sumo.
 Here’s what each component does:

 • Azure Monitor collects logs and metrics for most Microsoft Azure services, and serves as a pipeline for accessing to monitoring data from an Azure environment,

 • Azure Event Hubs is a data streaming platform and event ingestion service that you can use to integrate Azure Monitor with Sumo Logic.
-Azure Monitor streams monitoring data to an event hub which triggers a Sumo-provided Azure function.
+Azure Monitor streams monitoring data to an event hub.
+Two separate Event Hubs instance are required one for metrics and one for logs.

 • The Sumo Azure functions are small pieces of code that are triggered by an Event Hub to send monitoring data to a Sumo HTTP source.
 Each of the functions also maintains its own logs: one for recording failures (when logs could not be sent to Sumo for some reason) and another for function debug information.